A joint statement from Islamic Scholars on Muslim burials

 Setting up a trust means you give your money or property to someone else so you no longer own it.
 Some people use trusts to leave money to others when they die.

-is a new benefit which has replaced a number of older benefits.
+Universal Credit has replaced working-age means-tested benefits.
 It will provide one payment which takes into account housing, employment, children and income.

-provides a free telephone helpine & website for non life threatening health and medical advice.
+The NHS provides a free telephone helpline, symptom checker and website for non life threatening health and medical advice.

-are the most common infectious health problem among older adults.
+Urinary Tract infections are the most common infection health problem amongst older adults.
 They can be painful and uncomfortable, but can be treated easily.

 Vandalism and graffiti can contribute greatly to the fear of crime.
 Find out how to report it here.